-The crankshaft position sensor tells the engine control module (ECM) where the crankshaft is located at any point in time.
-In many vehicles, this information is used to tell the spark plugs when to fire, and to deliver fuel to the engine in the right amounts.
+The crankshaft position sensor tells the engine control module (ECM), where the crankshaft is located at any point in time.
+In many vehicles, this information tells the spark plugs when to fire and delivers fuel to the engine in the right amounts.

 The crankshaft position sensor is stationary.
 It works together with the reluctor ring attached to the crankshaft.
-The movement of the ring in front of the sensor creates the voltage wave that’s sent to the ECM.
+The ring’s movement in front of the sensor creates the voltage wave to send to the ECM.

 If the ECM doesn’t detect any voltage pulses from the crankshaft sensor, the P0335 trouble code is triggered.
-This could be due to a faulty sensor, but it may also be a problem with the reluctor ring, the wiring, or the circuit itself.
+The reason could be a faulty sensor, but it may also be a problem with the reluctor ring, the wiring, or the circuit itself.

 The P0335 OBD2 code relates specifically to the crankshaft position sensor on bank 1, also called sensor A. Bank 1 will be the side of your engine that contains cylinder 1.
 You may see it in conjunction with other codes related to the crankshaft position sensor, especially P0336-P0339.

 Some vehicles use the crankshaft position sensor only for detecting misfires.
 In this case, it is a less serious code and is unlikely to be accompanied by drivability symptoms.
-If the crankshaft position sensor controls the spark plug timing, activation of the P0335 trouble code will enable your car’s failsafe mode.
-This makes it especially important to find the root of the problem as soon as you can.
+Suppose the crankshaft position sensor controls the spark plug timing.
+In that case, activation of the P0335 trouble code will enable your car’s failsafe mode, making it especially important to find the root of the problem as soon as you can.

 What Are The Symptoms Of The P0335 Code?